 • Nashua multi-purpose aluminum foil tape (available at Home Depot in the dryer duct section for $8 a roll; Model # 3220020500, Home Depot Store SKU # 915245)

 •Large styrofoam cooler boxes – Just like fish shipment boxes or used for medicines to be shipped to hospitals.
 Check with your large chain pet shops, grocery stores, veterinary hospitals and human hospitals.
-Interior measurements of coolers should be an absolute minimum of 14 inches high, resting surface of 18 inches wide by 18 inches and 1 inch thick.
+Interior measurements of coolers should be an absolute minimum of 15 inches long x 15 inches wide and 14 inches high and 2 inches or more thick.
 The bigger and thicker the better!
+A 15x15x14 size cooler would fit one cat.

 • In lieu of Styrofoam coolers, heavy duty plastic storage tubs: two heavy duty storage bins that fit inside of each other with plenty of room for insulation between the two (on all sides and the top).
 Smaller of the two should be at least an 18 gallon.
 Outer container preferably should be Rubbermaid – won’t crack in cold weather.